NotArb/Jupiter/releases-wip/docker-jupiter/README.md

 ## NotArb Jupiter Management Docker Server

-_Download the platform-specific package, which includes everything needed to run the NotArb Jupiter Management Server, from: https://download.notarb.org/_
+_Download the platform-specific package, which includes everything needed to run the NotArb Jupiter Management Docker Server, from: https://download.notarb.org/_

 To ensure files **persist** between Docker and your system, place any file you want to keep updated in the `mount` folder.
 >_For example, storing `jupiter-config.toml` in the mount folder allows you to apply configuration changes dynamically without rebuilding the Docker image._